patrikx3/redis-ui/README.md

     * Linux
     * Windows
     * macOS
-      * I do not own a mac, but the community provides some builds
 * I took very careful of the error handling (as much I can find errors)
 * Starts with no settings without config, or setup your own config
 * Able to create, test, save, delete multiple connections or a readonly connections setup, for shared usage